siyuan-community/siyuan-developer-docs/docs/members/wetoria/contribute-en.md

 Thanks to [@Wetoria](https://wetoria.me) and [@terwer](https://github.com/terwer) for their contributions.

-Now, you can directly publish articles to this site via Syuan 🎉.
+Now, you can directly publish articles to this site via Siyuan 🎉.

 ‍

-### Publishing Articles Directly from Syuan
+### Publishing Articles Directly from Siyuan

 Install the publishing tool (siyuan-plugin-publisher) from the Marketplace, and configure the `VitePress`​ authorization to quickly publish documents to this site.